ASTROLOGY AND MICHEL GAUQUELIN

 Legacy and Relevance Today

 Michel Gauquelin’s Written in the Stars remains one of the most intriguing contributions to the astrology-science dialogue.
 It provides evidence that certain planetary correlations exist and can be measured.
-It also highlights the dangers of ideological bias in science.

 Today, his work is more relevant than ever.
 As interest in astrology surges among younger generations, and as neuroscience and quantum biology explore subtler patterns of influence, Gauquelin’s legacy is a reminder that truth often lies in the spaces between disciplines.